MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 Use the `customUi` object to customize the UI component visibilities except the dashboard consumption and authoring pages.
 The detailed properties are as below:

-- `library` - This field is used to customized the UI components on the MicroStrategy Library home page.
+- `library` - This field is used to customized the UI components on the Library home page.
 Its details could be seen in [The customized UI settings in Embedding SDK](../embed-library-main-page/embed-custom-ui-on-all-pages.md#propscustomuilibrary)
 - `reportConsumption` - This field is used to customize the UI components on the report consumption page.
 Its details could be seen in [The customized UI settings in Embedding SDK](../embed-library-main-page/embed-custom-ui-on-all-pages.md#propscustomuireportconsumption).

 #### Required?